-The money parameters of the basic deductible and the water, heating and maintenance charges are adjusted by national pension index by legislation.
-Maximum housing costs (Table 22, Table

-23) are adjusted by rent index, but the indexation was suspended for the year 2016.
-In 2017, the maximum housing costs were reduced by 5% in class 3 and 4 municipalities.
+The money parameters of the basic deductible and the water, heating and maintenance charges are adjusted by national pension index.
+Maximum housing costs (Table 23, Table 24) are adjusted by rent index, but the indexation was suspended for the year 2016.
+In 2017, the maximum housing costs are reduced by 5% in class 3 and 4 municipalities.
 Moreover, the 0.85% cut in the national pensions index means that the rules concerning the basic deductible are tightened.
-In 2018, the parameters were not adjusted according to the indexes but kept at the same level as in 2017.